RuiOliveira/egister-employees-restsharpPTM/README.md

 # register-employees-restsharp

-POC demonstrative using XUnit and RestSharp for Automation Tests in API Rest
+A simple project using restsharp for API Testing

-API used for testing: https://github.com/fredmoreira/register-employees
+API Example on test - https://github.com/fredmoreira/register-employees